b14labutoane/roomie-2.0/README.md

 Hello World!
 ```
 ## Features
-- movement controlled by a Logitech console
+- movement controlled by a Logitech controller
 - a small screen that shows time, date and weather
 - leds